 MindTouch automatic redirects

-Redirect warning messages
+Redirect warning message

 - Rename a live page or draft the same as an existing redirect